Demographics of South Africa: Immigration

 South Africa hosts a sizeable refugee and asylum seeker population.
 According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, this population numbered approximately 144,700 in 2007.
 Groups of refugees and asylum seekers numbering over 10,000 included people from Zimbabwe (48,400), the Democratic Republic of the Congo (24,800), and Somalia (12,900).
 These populations mainly lived in Johannesburg, Pretoria, Durban, Cape Town, and Port Elizabeth.
 Many refugees have now also started to work and live in rural areas in provinces such as Mpumalanga and KwaZulu-Natal.

 Statistics SA assumes in some of their calculations that there are fewer than 2 million immigrants in South Africa.
 Other institutions, like the police and Médecins Sans Frontières place estimate the figure at 4 million.

 Immigration figures

+Main countries of immigration in South Africa according to the 2011 Census and 2022 Census:

 Immigration assumptions by Statistics South Africa to South Africa based on race.
 Negative numbers represent net migration from South Africa to other countries.

-Urbanization
+Urbanisation

 "Urban areas contain about two-thirds of the population; many of these consist of huge informal or squatter settlements."